 Online MPH degrees allow you to improve your career prospects while working full-time.
-Continue with your current employment while completing a flexible 12-subject masters online in your spare time.
+Continue with your current employment while completing a flexible 12-subject masters in your spare time.
 With FEE-HELP loans available from the Australian Government, you'll pay nothing up-front.

 Studying for a public health masters online is extremely doable.
-Online masters programs are actually built for working professionals these days.
+The courses are actually built for working professionals.
 You do one subject at a time in study blocks of 6-7 weeks.
-An accelerated Masters in Public Health like the one from UTS Online takes two years of part-time study.
+An accelerated degree takes two years of part-time study.

 What You'll Study (Course Structure)